jcklie/seqviz/README.md

     "I-LOC"    # Location
 ]

 text = "Hugging Face Inc. is a company based in New York City.
-Its headquarters are in DUMBO, therefore very" \
+Its headquarters are in DUMBO, therefore very " \
            "close to the Manhattan Bridge."

 inputs, groups = tokenize_for_bert(text, tokenizer)